Edo de Waart

-Edo de Waart (born 1 June 1941, Amsterdam) is a Dutch conductor.
+Edo de Waart (born 1 June 1941, Amsterdam) is a Dutch retired conductor.
 He is Music Director Laureate of the Milwaukee Symphony Orchestra.
-De Waart is the former chief conductor of the Royal Flemish Philharmonic (2011-2016), Artistic Partner with the St. Paul Chamber Orchestra (2010-2014), and music director of the New Zealand Symphony Orchestra (2016-2019).
+De Waart is the former music director of the New Zealand Symphony Orchestra (2016-2019), chief conductor of the Royal Flemish Philharmonic (2011-2016) and Artistic Partner with the St. Paul Chamber Orchestra (2010-2014).

 De Waart studied oboe, piano and conducting at the Sweelinck Conservatory, graduating in 1962.
 The following year, he was appointed associate principal oboe of the Royal Concertgebouw Orchestra.

+Professional career

 Orchestral conducting

-In 1964, at the age of 23, De Waart won the Dimitri Mitropoulos Conducting Competition in New York.
+In 1964, at the age of 23, De Waart won the Dimitris Mitropoulos Conducting Competition in New York.
 As part of his prize, he served for one year as assistant conductor to Leonard Bernstein at the New York Philharmonic.
 On his return to the Netherlands, he was appointed assistant conductor of the Concertgebouw Orchestra under Bernard Haitink.

 In 1967, he was appointed conductor of both the Netherlands Wind Ensemble and Rotterdam Philharmonic Orchestra, and was the latter's music director from 1973 to 1979.

 De Waart made his début at the San Francisco Symphony in 1975.
-A year later, he became principal guest conductor, and from 1977 to 1985 he was music director.
+A year later, he became principal guest conductor, and from 1977 to 1985 he was its music director.
 From 1986 to 1995, he was music director of the Minnesota Orchestra.

 In 1989, De Waart returned to the Netherlands, where he was appointed music director of the Netherlands Radio Philharmonic.
-He resigned from the post in 2004 and now he is the orchestra's conductor laureate.
+He resigned from the post in 2004 and subsequently took the title of conductor laureate of the orchestra.

 De Waart became chief conductor and artistic adviser of the Sydney Symphony Orchestra in 1993, and served in the post until 2003.
 While in Sydney, De Waart made no secret of his dislike of the acoustics of the Sydney Opera House Concert Hall, the orchestra's home, saying, "if there is no clear intention to do something to improve the hall, then we really seriously have to look at another venue".
 In 2004, De Waart became artistic director and chief conductor of the Hong Kong Philharmonic Orchestra.
 He concluded his Hong Kong tenure in 2012.